rieryn/imgapi/README.md

 supports image files and base64 image strings

 There's no graphiql because it's api only, suggest using postman or similar
+### Requirements!
+Ruby 3.0.1
+Imagemagick
+Postgresql 13

+will dockerize when I have time

 ### API